12 Powerful Communication Strategies to Boost Results

 2. Master the Art of Storytelling

 You know the saying, “Facts tell, but stories sell”?
-Well, there's much truth to that.
-When you weave a compelling narrative into your communication, it helps your message become more memorable and impactful.
+Well, there’s much truth to that.
+When you weave a compelling narrative into your communication, your message becomes more memorable and impactful.

 Let me give you an example from my own experience.
 I was pitching a rebrand to a new client a few years back.
 Instead of just launching into the logo concepts and brand guidelines, I started by sharing the story behind the brand – how the founder had started the business in her garage, the challenges she’d faced along the way, and her vision for taking the company to the next level.